Physics-50/Module-3/docs/curve-fitting.md

 For example, let's look at those same three data points, but where each $$y_i$$ has a corresponding uncertainty $$\delta y_i$$.
 In this example, let's make the uncertainty in the third data point much larger than the other two:
 ![why weighted fitting?](images/why_weighted_least_squares.jpg)

 An unweighted fit (blue, solid line) treats all three of those data points equally.
-Although this fit line is "close" to all three data points, it isn't within the error bars of the first two data points.
+Although this fit line is "close" to all three data points, it doesn't account for the fact that some data points are more reliable than others.
 That's because the unweighted fit doesn't take into account the extra information we have about the uncertainty in our data.

 **When our error bars aren't all the same, we want to use a weighted least squares fit.** In a weighted least squares fit, the minimization is performed in a slightly different way than Eq.\eqref{eq:unweighted}.
 The difference between data and the fit line is divided by the error bar for each point.
 In the fit we determine the $$m$$ and $$b$$ that minimizes the quantity